cmstead/jsLearnerForms/docs-source/forms-source/form1-doc/arrays.md

 Create a function that squares each number in an array.

-The steps we will take to building the `squareAll` function are:
+The steps you will take to building the `squareAll` function are:

 1. Add a `squareAll` function that returns a constant value.
 2. Chang the `squareAll` function to perform square computation on array value